 Do any of the following:

-In an OpenAPI specification file, position the caret at the endpoint's definition you want to rename.
+In an OpenAPI specification file, place the caret at the endpoint's definition you want to rename.

-In an HTTP request file, position the caret at the URL path segment you want to rename.
+In an HTTP request file, place the caret at the URL path segment you want to rename.

 Selectfrom the main menu or the context menu, or press Shift+F6.